TNOCS/WorldExplorer/readme.md

 1. Press CTRL-B (Build Project).
 2. Add the current scene.
 3. Make sure the following settings are selected:
-	- Universal Windows Platform.
+	- `Universal Windows Platform`.
-	- Target device: HoloLens.
+	- Target device: `HoloLens`.
-	- Build Type: D3D.
+	- Build Type: `D3D`.
-	- SDK: Latest installed.
+	- SDK: `Latest installed`.
-	- Build and run on: Local machine.
+	- Build and run on: `Local machine`.
 	- Unity C# projects checked (for debugging purposes only).
 4. Make sure "Virtual Reality Supported" is checked under Player Settings.
 5. Press Build and select the App folder, and choose a name.
 6. Open the Visual Studio Solution in the created folder.
-7. Build as "Release", "x86" and either to "Device" (when deploying over USB) or "Remote Machine" (when deploying over Wi-Fi).
+7. Build as `Release`, `x86` and either to `Device` (when deploying over USB) or `Remote Machine` (when deploying over Wi-Fi).

-NOTE: In Initialize.cs, the config.json is specified.
+NOTE: In `initialize.cs`, the config.json is specified.
 Replace this with a version of your own if you want to edit anything related to the configuration.

-## Creating asset bundles
+## Creating AssetBundles
 In order to show 3D models, you need to create an asset bundle that contains these models.
 Currently, I do the following:
 - Go to [3dwarehouse.sketchup.com](3dwarehouse.sketchup.com) and download your models
 - Create a new Unity project